sambit-mhptr/practical/README.md

 import database from data.sql file in database/data.sql(as it contains admin credentials.
 DONOT RUN PHP ARTISAN MIGRATE)

-login with the following details: on http://url/admin/login
+login with the following details for admin: on http://url/admin/login

-superadmin@admin.com
+User email: superadmin@admin.com
-password
+User Password: password

-admin@admin.com(login with this)
+User email: admin@admin.com(login with this)
-password12345
+User Password: password12345

+for common user register and login on http://url/login